Skip to content

 Conclusion

 I had a great experience touring the ATM Caves with others from my field school group.
 I know I make a lot of allusions to the sadness of the history to these caves, and that is true.
-Even so, the caves were beautiful and the stories only help to humanize the Maya.

 Be respectful, listen to your guides, and come in with an open mind.
-You’ll have an amazing time.
+You’ll have an amazing time!

 Related Posts: